Reverse IP Lookup tools resolve a given IP to Host. When you enter an IP address, the tool attempts to locate a DNS PTR record for that IP address.

-Reverse DNS Check tool queries the given IP to resolve to a hostname.
-The hostname is anything like a normal domain or sub-domain, i.e. google-public-dns-a.google.com.
-This hostname is Google's hostname against IP 8.8.8.8 which is Google's public DNS ip.
-Whereas if you enter your ip, it might point to the hostname of your ISP, or if you query your server's IP, it might show you your domain name on which it resolves.
+The Reverse DNS Check tool queries the given IP to resolve to a hostname.
+The hostname is anything like a normal domain or sub-domain, i.e., google-public-DNS-a.google.com.
+This hostname is Google's hostname against IP 8.8.8.8, which is Google's public DNS IP.
+If you enter your IP, it might point to the hostname of your ISP, or if you query your server's IP, it might show you your domain name on which it resolves.

 A PTR record, known as a pointer record or reverse DNS record, is the type of Domain Name System (DNS) record used to store the domain or hostname for an IP address.
 It maps an IP address to a hostname.

-It is the opposite of both A record for IPv4 address and an AAAA record for IPv6 address, referred to as "forward DNS" records.
+PTR record lookups are the opposite of an A record lookup for an IPv4 address and an AAAA record lookup for an IPv6 address.

-Typically, a user wishes to establish a connection to a server with a domain name that is already known, but the user does not have the correct IP address.
-When a user enters domain name in the browser, the DNS lookup process occurs, matching the domain name to an IP address.
+Typically, a user wishes to establish a connection to a server with an already-known domain name, but the user does not have the correct IP address.
+When a user enters a domain name in the browser, the DNS lookup process occurs, matching the domain name to an IP address.

 The PTR record's structure is the same as other DNS record types.
 The different pieces of information are arranged in the record in their relevant fields.